3 Basic Leather Care Tips

 Contain The Stain

 For spills, contain as quickly as possible.
+Blot, don’t rub.
 For stubborn stains, clean using the Moore & Giles leather cleaner.

-What are best practices for caring for leather furniture—simple strategies that a homeowner can employ daily, weekly, monthly, yearly?
+What are best practices for caring for leather–simple strategies that can be employed daily, weekly, monthly, and yearly?

 From Day One